Second-Order Constrained Dynamic Optimization: Numerical experiments

-\subsection{(R2) How robust is each algorithm to varying initial conditions?}
+\subsection{(R2) How robust is each algorithm to varying initial conditions and targets?}

-To examine robustness while varying the initial conditions, we use the quadpend system and initialize the algorithms with ten different initial hovering trajectories with the pendulum down.
+\textbf{Initial conditions:} To examine robustness while varying the initial conditions, we use the quadpend system and initialize the algorithms with ten different initial hovering trajectories with the pendulum down.
 The hovering trajectory is achieved by an initial control sequence $u_{1:N-1} = 0.5(m_{\rm{q}}+m_{\rm{p}})g_{0}[1,1]^{\tr}$, where $m_{\rm{q}}$, $m_{\rm{p}}$, and $g_{0}$ are the mass of the quadrotor part, the mass of the pendulum part, and the gravitational acceleration, respectively.
 The algorithms solve the same task as in Section \ref{subsec:result_one_guess}.
 Tables \ref{tab:single_DDP} and \ref{tab:multi_DDP} present the results of the single- and multiple-shooting algorithms, respectively.
 A successful run is defined as the quadpend hitting the target.
-With $m$ and $\sigma$, we denote the mean and standard deviation of the values specified by their subscripts $J$ and $I$, which denote the cost and inequality constraint violation.
+With $m$ and $\sigma$, we denote the mean and standard deviation of the values specified by their subscripts $J$, $I$, and $E$, which denote the cost, inequality, and equality constraint violation.
 When all trajectories are feasible, the symbol $\checkmark$ is used.
 The arrows in the table represent the preferred value.
 For example, we have $\uparrow$ next to the success rate because a robust algorithm can hit many targets.
 To provide an overview of the experiment, we show the resulting trajectories in Fig. \ref{fig:sup_quad_multiple_start} obtained by multiple-shooting SQP.

 Among single-shooting methods, PDAL DDP achieves the lowest mean and standard deviation in cost.
 Although its constraint violation is not as small as that of AL DDP, it is sufficiently small.
 The $\log$ barrier and IP DDP methods achieve strict feasibility but have higher costs than AL and PDAL.
 ADMM has a large constraint violation in the mean cost caused by two infeasible trajectories.
 Overall, all single-shooting DDP methods are robust to the initial condition.
 Among the multiple-shooting methods, SQP performs best, achieving the best value on almost all items.
-We conclude from these results that when constraint violation is the most important factor, $\log$ barrier DDP is the best method.
-However, if users can accept small constraint violation, single-shooting PDAL DDP or multiple-shooting SQP can achieve lower costs.